americocunhajr/D-FENSE/README.md

 If you wish to cite this repository in a document, please use the following reference:

-- D-FENSE: Dynamics for Epidemic Surveillance and Evaluation, GitHub repository, 2024, [https://github.com/americocunhajr/D-FENSE](https://github.com/americocunhajr/D-FENSE)
+- A. Cunha Jr et al., D-FENSE: Dynamics for Epidemic Surveillance and Evaluation, GitHub repository, 2024, [https://github.com/americocunhajr/D-FENSE](https://github.com/americocunhajr/D-FENSE)

 In BibTeX format: